Tejaswini Singh: Career

 In January 2018, Singh participated in the competition of Mrs. India International, which was held in Singapore, where she won the title of the event.
 She also gained the title of Mrs. Most Beautiful Body.
 The pageant consisted of 23 contestants from various parts of India.

 In September 2018, Tejaswini Singh won the title of Misses Global International World 2018, held in Johannesburg, South Africa.

 In March 2019, she featured in the book Shifting Goalpost, which was revealed at Harvard University Conference 2019 in Boston.
 Singh has written the chapter Trend change from chemical and synthetic to herbal personal care products.

 Singh is the founder of a company called Organic Green & Botaniqal Naturopathy, which provides herbal products.
 She is the founder of the project "Karna", an initiative to help researchers.
 She was awarded the National Iconic Women's Award by Infopark Society in April 2019.

 In 2021, Tejaswini Singh has been conferred an honorary doctorate degree by Keisie University, USA. she has been given this honor for his special research in herbal field and for inventing formulas of about one thousand herbal products.
 The herbal paste Formula prepared by her. has proved effective in many skin related diseases.
 A research paper regarding this product was recently published in the International Journal of Ayurvedic and Pharma Research.

 Tejaswini Singh was selected at the Dubai for Global Conclave and Festival of Action “Judge Panel” and represented India by Milestone International Organisation.

 Tejaswini Singh was selected from India in the judges panel selected from five countries from all over the world in the Dubai Global Conclave and Global Awards.
-Her Majesty Mona from the Royal Family of Dubai will be among the selected women from five countries in this world-class 3-day conclave organized by the Milestone Foundation in Dubai.
+Her Majesty Mona from the Royal Family of Dubai will be among the selected women from five countries in this 3-day conclave organized by the Milestone Foundation in Dubai.
 Also, to make Tejaswini an effective herbal product.

 Along with this, Tejaswini was given the Inspriration Global Award at the hands of His Highness Suhail Al Zarooni, Royal Family of Dubai, for making an effective herbal product.
 As a jury, Tejaswini raised the issue of education of girls going on in developing countries as a panelist and judge in this three-day program at Bahi Ajman Palace.